Cone Beam Model#

 source_iso_dist (float) – Distance between the X-ray source and the center of rotation in units of ALU.

-helical_z_shifts (ndarray or jax array, optional) – Per-view axial shifts (ALU; same length as angles) for helical mode.
+helical_z_shifts (numpy or jax array, optional) – Per-view axial shifts (ALU; same length as angles) for helical mode.

 use_curved_detector (bool, optional) – Detector geometry type.
 Either False (default) or True implies each detector row has constant distance from source.